Thavarshan/comet/README.md

 [![Release](https://github.com/stellar-comet/comet/actions/workflows/release.yml/badge.svg?branch=release)](https://github.com/stellar-comet/comet/actions/workflows/release.yml)

 > [!WARNING]
-> We don't have Apple Developer account yet.
-The applications will show a popup on first start.
-Click **Okay**, then go to **Settings / Privacy & Security** and scroll down until you see a button **Open anyway**.
+> We don't have an Apple Developer account yet, and the application is not code-signed for both Mac and Windows.
+Therefore, the applications will show a warning popup on the first start.
+On Mac, click **Okay**, then go to **Settings / Privacy & Security** and scroll down until you see a button **Open anyway**.
 You'll have to do this once.
+On Windows, you may see a warning message indicating that the app is from an unknown publisher.
+Click **More info** and then **Run anyway** to proceed.

 ## About Comet